In the clinic, the walls are thin.

 “Hillary!”
 Attending #1 shouts through the wallboard.
 “The CMV results came back on Mr. Anderson.
 Can you update the note?”

 “Can do!”
 I respond.
 I’m in the first week of my clinical rotations, so I approach everything with the untainted excitement of a four-month old labradoodle.
 Just grabbing a lab slip from the printer produces a sense of accomplishment.
 With some sadness, I anticipate the day this becomes routine.
 Then, I think about the day, further into the future, when this will become a chore.

 For now, I am still feeling a glimmer of pride as I hit “sign” on each office progress note.
 As the three of us write our notes, time passes in irregularity.
-Sometimes, the minute hand jumps in fifteen minutes increments, and sometimes, it doesn’t move at all.
+Sometimes, the minute hand jumps in 15-minute increments, and sometimes, it doesn’t move at all.
 It reminds me of an aging heart.
 The valves stiffen, the chambers dilate, and its metronome relaxes out of its strict rhythm.
 Medically, we call this pattern atrial fibrillation.
 And while it is abnormal, sometimes, it is simply a product of time.